Indonesia Travel Guide

 Indonesia, spread over 17,508 volcanic islands, is the largest archipelago in the world!
 A paradise for nature and adventure lovers, pristine beaches and colorful underwater worlds meet unique landscapes, volcanoes and wildlife-rich jungles in Indonesia.
 Combined with rich cultural experiences – from Dutch colonial heritage and UNESCO listed-temples to indigenous cultures – and world class pampering at luxury resorts, it’s a beautiful illustration of Asia’s diversity.

-In a country with such diversity, it is important to learn some details before you visit: what language is commonly spoken; what visas can you avail; what are communications like on the islands.
+In a country with such diversity, it is important to learn some details before you visit: what language is commonly spoken; what are communications like on the islands.
 Here the most important Indonesia travel tips compiled by our destination experts.

 Health information